-© International Baccalaureate Organization 2013

-UPPER SCHOOL CURRICULUM GUIDE INTERNATIONAL BACCALAUREATE & A LEVELS 2021

-Students studying the DP take three subjects at Higher Level, three at Standard Level, and complete the IB Core.
-They choose one subject from each of the groups below:
+© International Baccalaureate Organization 2013 nternational Baccalaureate[®] | Baccalauréat International[®] | Bachillerato Inte Students studying the DP take six academic subjects in total, of which three subjects are taken at Higher Level and three at Standard Level.
+Students also complete the IB Core, which comprises the Extended Essay, Theory of Knowledge and CAS.

-Group 1: Studies in Language and Literature

-Group 2: Language Acquisition

-Group 3: Individuals and Societies

-Group 4: Sciences

-Group 5: Mathematics
+One subject is chosen from each of the groups below: Group 1: Studies in Language and Literature Group 2: Language Acquisition Group 3: Individuals and Societies Group 4: Sciences Group 5: Mathematics